Muskanmeena2345/StyleSpace/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Here are a few useful examples of how our fashion AI assistant can be used:
+Here are a few useful examples of how our StyleSpace AI assistant can be used:

 1. **Outfit Suggestions:**
    Users can describe an event or their preferences, and the AI assistant can generate outfit suggestions based on their input.
 For example, "Suggest a casual outfit for a summer picnic" or "Show me a formal outfit for a business meeting."